 - What is the average caseload of each of the therapists and how often do the therapists see each client for individual therapy?

-- What are the specific therapies offered and what does a typical schedule look like day-to-day (ask for a copy of the programs schedule)?
+- What are the specific therapies offered and what does the day-to-day programming look like?

 - What is the average size of the groups?